 No. Each student needs his or her own system, which we provide.
 There will be skills homework assignments and in-class activities that require each student to practice with and operate their own system.

 No coursework is FAA Certified.
 FAA certification comes only after passing the FAA's remote pilot knowledge test, which is only available at qualified FAA Knowledge Testing Centers.
 Many other courses offer brief overviews on safety practices and basic applications, and piloting is taught with GPS which masks true flying skills.
-Our 18-hour Intro to sUAS course is designed to provide comprehensive instruction on drone systems, use applications, legal issues, maintenance, and FAA regulations, in addition to piloting skills and the best safety practices.
+Our 16-hour NIAS course is designed to provide comprehensive instruction on drone systems, use applications, legal issues, maintenance, and FAA regulations, in addition to piloting skills and the best safety practices.